siblackburn/python_bali/quiz/quiz.md

 ```

 write the following queries:
-- A table of employees that have a salary above $50,000K
+- A result set of employees that have a salary above $50,000K
-- A table of all the employees and their corresponding managers.
+- A result set of all the employees and their corresponding managers.
-- A table of all the managers and the average salary of the employees that report to them.
+- A result set of all the managers and the average salary of the employees that report to them.

 ## Challenges
 - Write a generator function that creates the [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number)